Kansas City Royals: 2002–2005: Addition of black

 Before the 2002 season, the Royals added black to the color scheme, and this was also reflected on the team's uniforms.
 Initially, the home uniforms were only updated to remove blue piping and include black drop shadows, but in 2003, the Royals went with sleeveless uniforms with blue undershirts.
 The grey uniforms also removed the sleeves and piping, and were paired with black undershirts and a black cap with blue brim.
 Letters were also given black drop shadows.
 The Royals also went with a black alternate uniform, featuring blue piping and "Royals" written in blue with white trim.
 The sleeve patch was updated without the roundel on the home and blue alternate uniforms, while a new "Royals" roundel logo was placed on the grey undershirt and black alternates.
+The logo removed the "R" from the shield, enlarged the "KC" and added black drop shadows, and the crown was changed to black.

 2006–2021: New alternates and return to powder blue

 In 2006, black was eliminated from the uniforms, and the Royals returned to wearing sleeved uniforms with arm piping.
+The crown on the "KC" shield logo reverted back to gold, but the black drop shadows were not removed until 2019.
 The road uniforms brought back the "Kansas City" script, albeit written diagonally, with a slight adjustment in size prior to the 2012 season.
 For a few games in 2006, the black uniforms were used, albeit with the "Kansas City" script, before it was retired.
 In 2008, the Royals introduced a new powder blue alternate with "Royals" in blue with white trim, and letters in white with blue trim; the color lettering scheme in front was reversed starting in 2012.
 The uniforms were briefly paired with a powder blue cap with blue brim in 2010.
 Unlike the previous powder blue uniform, this set is paired with the home white pants.
+As a result, the royal blue alternates were worn exclusively on select road games.

 Powder blue was added as a trim color when the Royals issued a new blue alternate in 2014.
 The "KC" insignia replaced "Royals" and the number in front, while piping was added.
 After winning the 2015 World Series, the Royals began wearing an alternate white uniform, featuring "Royals" in metallic gold with blue trim.
 In 2017, the uniform was updated with the team name in blue with gold trim, and numbers in gold and blue trim.
 A new blue cap with "KC" in gold was paired with this uniform.